Why doesn’t my insurance pay for this?

 Explanation of Benefits (EOB)

 Employers offer dental benefits to help employees pay for a portion of the cost of their dental care.
 Dental plans are designed to share in the cost of your dental care, not to completely pay for those costs.
 Almost all dental benefit plans are the result of a contract between the plan sponsor (usually an employer or a union) and the third-party payer (usually an insurance company).
-The amount your plan pays is determined by the agreement negotiated by your employer with the insurer.
-Your dental coverage is determined not by your dental needs – but by how much your employer contributes to the plan.
+Furthermore the amount your plan pays is determined by the agreement negotiated by your employer with the insurer.
+As a result your dental coverage is determined not by your dental needs – but by how much your employer contributes to the plan.